-CJUS 2225: Introduction to Corrections.
-(3) This class will be a basic introduction to the corrections system in the United States, to include the process of an offender in the system and the responsibilities and duties of guards.
+CJUS 2150: Corrections Systems.
+(3) This course introduces the corrections system in the United States, including the processing of an offender in the system and the responsibilities and duties of correctional professionals.
+The course covers the historical development, theory, and practice, as well as the institutional and community-based alternatives available in the corrections process.